-- 2 tbsp (30 ml) of liquid for thinning (lemon juice, water or more olive oil)
+- 2 tablespoon (30 ml) of liquid for thinning (lemon juice, water or more olive oil) if needed

-- 1 tbsp (15 ml) of Italian Flat Leaf Parsley, roughly chopped
+- 1 tablespoon (15 ml) of Italian Flat Leaf Parsley, roughly chopped

 - 1 package of your favorite pita bread

-- Sprinkling of fleur de sel sea salt
+- A sprinkling of fleur de sel sea salt for the pita

-- Add tahini, lemon, garlic, salt and cumin.
+- Add lemon juice, garlic, salt and cumin.
 Pulse until combined and smooth.
-While the machine is running, slowly add ½ cup (120 ml) of the oil.
+While the machine is running, slowly add ½ cup (120 ml) of the olive oil.

 - Transfer into a serving bowl, drizzle with a little more olive oil, garnish with fresh parsley and sprinkle with cumin.

 - Brush pita bread with remaining oil and grill on a grill pan of BBQ, on both sides.
 Sprinkle with sea slat.
 Stack the pita and cut into quarters and serve.